-Each Justice, while independent, will still have a role-playing function.
+Each Justice, while independent, will still have a roleplaying function.
 ICJ Justices retain their citizenship with whatever state their school represents at the Conference.
 Justices not affiliated with a delegation will be assigned citizenship with a state.
 A Justice's citizenship is important, because it is frequently the case in the real ICJ that a Justice from a particular country will side with the position advocated by their country of origin when that state comes before the ICJ, although they do not always do so.
 Thus, while ICJ Justices are supposed to be independent advocates for the law, they often come to the Court with inherent biases based on their home country's history, culture, religion and laws.

 Justices will each have an opportunity to review the memorials submitted for each case.
 All Justices will be expected to hear arguments and question the Advocates in all cases on the docket.
 After each case is argued, the Justices will retire to deliberate and to write opinions.
+Any justice not present during the Court's Oral Arguments may not participate in the subsequent deliberations and opinion writing for that case.

 Justices should take the time to do preliminary research on the cases and Advisory Opinions, including becoming familiar with relevant treaties and conventions.
-If Justices have difficulty accessing documents relevant to the cases or Advisory Opinions, they should contact the Director of the Court to request assistance at ici@amun.org.
+If Justices have difficulty accessing documents relevant to the cases or Advisory Opinions, they should contact the Director of the Court to request assistance at icj@amun.org.